khilang/khi/serialization.md

 ## Enum

 Enums are encoded as patterns with zero or one argument.
 The pattern name specifies the enum variant.
-If the enum has no fields, it does not have a second argument.
+If the enum has no fields, it does not have an argument.
-Otherwise, the second argument is either a tuple or a dictionary, depending on if the enum has named or positional fields.
+Otherwise, the argument is either a tuple or a dictionary, depending on if the enum has named or positional fields.

 | Variant           | Example                      |